How to Run the Marshmallow Challenge: Instructions for a Facilitative Approach to Maximise Learning

 - Appreciating and utilising individual differences.

-Many facilitators have questions about how the Marshmallow and spaghetti tower challenge can be used.
+Many facilitators have questions about how the Marshmallow Challenge can be used.
 So, we’ve answered the most common ones below.

-Can the Marshmallow and Spaghetti Tower challenge be used to develop STEM skills?
+Can the Marshmallow Challenge be used to develop STEM skills?

 Yes it can.

-Can I use the Marshmallow and Spaghetti Tower Challenge as an Icebreaker?
+Can I use the Marshmallow Challenge as an Icebreaker?

 - Vulnerability based trust